eyanoapp/opensigl/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

 centers) along with the allocation basis selected for each department.

-The following section will show how to construct the cost centers and allocation bases in BHIMA.
+The following section will show how to construct the cost centers and allocation bases in OpenSIGL.

 ## Set Up Cost Centers

-Setting up cost centers in BHIMA includes the following phases:
+Setting up cost centers in OpenSIGL includes the following phases:

  1. [Creating the Cost Centers](#create-cost-centers) - Create cost centers
     (from the list constructed in the previous step).
 This includes assigning